magento/devdocs/src/guides/v2.3/frontend-dev-guide/theme-best-practice.md

  {:.bs-callout-info}
  `[CUSTOM_COMPONENT_1,2,3...]` needs to be replaced with a valid component name: `sliders, grids` etc. The new component name can be set as any value.
 For best practices, it is recommended to set a clear name that can be reused in the future.

-Next, add styles for respective component (new or extended) in a separate file.
+Next, add styles for respective components (new or extended) in a separate file.
 For example, for a new slider component - `app/code/Company/Module/view/frontend/web/css/source/components/_sliders.less` To extend or override an existing button style: `app/code/Company/Module/view/frontend/web/css/source/components/_buttons_extend.less`.